-Aged for five years, this impressive whiskey combines blossom, sweet vanilla and citrus notes into a blend that tastes far more expensive than its price tag reveals.
-A cardamom and ginger final touch adds to its never-ending appeal, with an easy to drink finish that goes down well every time.
+Aged for five years, this impressive whiskey combines blossom, sweet vanilla, and citrus notes into a blend that tastes far more expensive than its price tag reveals.
+A cardamom and ginger final touch adds to its never-ending appeal, with an easy-to-drink finish that goes down well every time.
 Clean tasting and simplistic, a dram of Bushmills is never a bad idea.

 Glendalough 25 Year single Malt Oak Finish: Most expensive Irish whiskey

 Glendalough 25 Year single Malt Oak Finish is gloriously intense—a bottle with its very own “come hither” appeal that you’ll find yourself dreaming about long after you’ve taken the final sip.
-While it’s expensive, its price is more than justifiable, thanks to its lengthy ageing process and intricate combination of notes.
+While it’s expensive, its price is more than justifiable, thanks to its lengthy aging process and intricate combination of notes.

-Ex-Bourbon casks, seasoned Oloroso Sherry casks and virgin Irish oak casks all take turns patiently waiting for this whiskey to age.
+Ex-Bourbon casks, seasoned Oloroso Sherry casks, and virgin Irish oak casks all take turns patiently waiting for this whiskey to age.
 The finishing result?
-Something unique, something one-of-a-kind and something that feels seriously indulgent.
+Something unique, something one-of-a-kind, and something that feels seriously indulgent.
 Limited to 1,800 bottles, the Glendalough 25 Year Old was the first Irish Single Malt to be aged in Irish oak.
 It’s also arguably the best.

 Buyers guide to the best Irish whiskeys